uog-cose/510-se-lab-paper-style-guide/README.md

 5. Avoid forward references.
 The only exception to this is the structure section of the introduction.
 See next rule (that's a joke, by the way).

 6. All papers follow the same structure: introduction, related work, design, results, conclusions.
 Variations to this include insertion of a 'discussion' between results and conclusions; or moving related work after results.
 This is done to allow comparison between prior results and the new results.

 7. All introductions follow the same pattern: background; motivation; research questions; contribution; structure.

 8. All conclusions follow the same pattern: summary, discussion, limitations, future work and generalisable lessons.
 Conclusions should *conclude* a paper, not just summarise them.
 Answer the questions: what have we learned? what can we generalise from this?

 9. A paper should be divided into two or more roughly equal sections.
 A section should be broken down into two or more roughly equal sub-sections, and so on.
 A corollary of this is that you should never have an single section by itself at any depth.
 I call these dangling sub-sections because of how they appear in the table of contents, but you can think of them as 'only-child' sub-sections.
 A dangling sub-section can either be merged with its parent or promoted to be a section in its own right.

+10. Avoid over-structuring of a paper.
+Single (or sometimes two) paragraph sections are a bad smell that suggest over-structuring.
+Having a reasaonble passage of text between section headers (say three or more paragraphs) is important to avoid disrupting the flow of the narrative.
+As a rough guide, I'd expect a paper of about 12 pages to be divided into 5-7 sections with sections 2 through 6 possibly divided into sub-sections, as these will normally be larger.

 ## References